kdcervantes/SOC-Home-Lab/README.md

 Fleet Server and Elastic Agent Configuration:
 Set up Fleet Server to manage Elastic Agents.
 Deploy Elastic Agents on Windows and Linux endpoints to collect logs and metrics.

-Velociraptor Deployment:
-Install Velociraptor server and configure it for endpoint monitoring.
-Deploy Velociraptor agents on endpoints for threat hunting and forensic analysis.

-Wazuh Integration:
-Set up Wazuh manager and agents for comprehensive security monitoring.
-Integrate Wazuh with the ELK Stack for unified analysis.

-Security Onion Setup:
-Deploy Security Onion for network security monitoring and intrusion detection.
-Configure network taps or port mirroring to capture and analyze traffic.

 Attack Simulation:
 Set up Mythic C2 server to simulate adversary command and control operations.